Toloka/docs/en/toloka-kit/reference/toloka.client.project.template_builder.fields.NumberFieldV1.md

 A component that allows you to enter a number.

-The box already has validation: by default, users can enter only numbers and decimal separators.
+The box already has validation: by default, Tolokers can enter only numbers and decimal separators.
 They can use either a dot or a comma as a separator, but there will always be a dot in the output.

-When the user is entering a number, the separator automatically changes to the one specified in the regional settings.
+When the Toloker is entering a number, the separator automatically changes to the one specified in the regional settings.
 For Russia, the separator is a comma.

 Negative numbers are allowed by default.
 To disable them, use the validation property.
 Pressing the up or down arrow